How will sarcoma be treated in the future? The answer may be hidden in our genes.

 We have listened to our researchers at our Sarcoma Research Symposium and we have launched this programme to bring researchers together to work on a transformational idea that will bring change and improved outcomes for sarcoma patients.

 'This is a key moment for sarcoma research', says Sarah McDonald, Director of Research.
-'The opportunity presented by the high quality samples, linked to clinical data and whole genome sequencing undertaken by the 100,000 genome project is a once in a lifetime event.
+'The opportunity presented by the high quality samples, linked to clinical data and whole genome sequencing undertaken by the 100,000 Genomes project is a once in a lifetime event.
 By investing in this forefront, groundbreaking research, we will bring about transformational change in sarcoma research'.

 We are inviting applications from teams to share their vision for what the sarcoma samples in the 100,000 Genomes Project could do to transform research and outline a research project to start working towards this.